 Too late.
 The chimp plunged his face into a bowl of punch, downing thirty hits of acid in less than a second.
-Peter skidded to a stop, unsure of whether his primate buddy was about to flip the fuck out.
+Peter skidded to a stop, certain his buddy was going to flip the fuck out.

 Reptar’s dripping face emerged from the bowl.
 “Ook,” he muttered.
 He pointed at the dance-light flora as it jumped and twirled across the walls and floor.
 “Ook ook.
 Ook awk.”
 He grinned at Peter and Peter grinned back—this was manageable.
 He ran forward, intent on embracing his buddy, but was stopped short by an angry shout.

 “MONSTER!”
 Blake spat, pointing at the chimp.
-Dozens of jocks sidled up behind their leader.
+Dozens of jocks sidled up behind Blake.
 A second ago they’d all been tripping on double O negative, but for some reason, the sight of Reptar had snapped them out of it.

-The chimp sank into a hunched crouch, eyes narrowed.
-Bring it on, fuckers.
+The chimp sank into a hunched crouch, eyes narrowed, as if to say, Bring it on, fuckers.

 Blake, oblivious to the fact that Reptar possessed tear-your-nuts-off strength, cackled with glee.

 “Fido thinks he can beat our asses.
 Time to put him in his place.”
-He looked over his shoulder at his jock minions, prompting his followers for confirmation.
+He looked back at his jock minions, prompting the herd for confirmation.
 They exchanged fist-bumps, knowing nods, and a few murmurs of tha’s wha’s up.

-Before Peter could intervene, they rushed his buddy.
+Before Peter could protest, they rushed his friend.
 Reptar had ignited deep savagery in their meathead minds; the prospect of fighting The Other had turned them from cocky kids into a primal throng.

 They tried to swamp Reptar, but he hulked the fuck out.
 The chimp reared up to his full height of three feet and flung his arms out to either side, sending handfuls of jocks reeling across the floor.

 Peter screamed, “Reptar don’t—they’ll KILL YOU!”
-If a kid got hurt, it wouldn’t matter if Peter got Reptar back in his cage.
-ANOS would execute him—no ifs ands or buts about it.
+If a kid got hurt, it wouldn’t matter if Reptar made it back in his cage.
+ANOS would execute him—no ifs ands or buts.

 The chimp heeded Peter’s warning.
 He turtled up, grunting and squirming as Blake and his goons resumed their assault.
-Peter kept running but Chad Renfro stepped in front of him and shoved him in the chest.
-Peter banged into another jock, clinched up, then three more piled atop him.
-As his captors stretched him out and pressed him to the floor, he craned his head up, watching in helpless fury as his monkey friend was beaten and pummeled.
+Peter started running again but Chad Renfro stepped in front of him and shoved him in the chest.
+He banged into another jock, clinched up, then three more piled atop him.
+As Peter’s captors stretched him out and pressed him to the floor, he craned his head up, watching helplessly as his monkey friend was beaten and pummeled.

 The chimp peeked through his fingers, shaking and yelping with each strike.
 What Peter saw broke his heart; Reptar’s face was sad and knowing.
 It’s okay, his eyes said.
 This is the only way.